 The injection treatment can be painful and quite expensive.
-Low risk dogs diagnosed as Class I may instead be treated long-term with ivermectin-based heartworm preventive products usually in a pill form.
+In the past, low risk dogs diagnosed as Class I could instead be treated long-term with ivermectin-based heartworm preventive products usually in a pill form.
 It won’t kill the adults but will sterilize them so they can’t reproduce, and shortens their lifespan.
 And it kills the immature stages of the parasite.
 These dogs remain heartworm positive over a two-year period, and symptoms can get worse until the adult worms eventually die of old age.
 Your veterinarian can best advise you about your dog’s treatment.

 There are several heartworm preventive medications available, some in chewable tablets and others combined with flea or other parasite preventive products as a spot-on treatment.
 Ask your veterinarian to recommend the best option for your puppy.